2008 California Triple Crown Schedule

 Solvang Spring Double

-The best (and only) 200 mile route in Southern California's most scenic and most popular cycling region!
+The original 200 mile route in Southern California's most scenic and most popular cycling region!

 The event starts and finishs in its namesake, Solvang, a fun, quaint, Danish village with excellent hotels, awesome restaurants, window shopping, real shopping, horse-drawn carriages, parks, people in costume, wine-tasting, vineyards, and lots of neats things for the whole family to see and do.
 Bring your family and make a weekend of it.
 We promise they'll all have a great time while you ride your bike!
 (Or make a week of it by coming for our Solvang Spring Training held just prior to this event.)